garrandall/popular-music-data/tracks/any-way-you-want-it-journey.md

 I was alone
 I never knew
 What good love could do
-Ooh, then we touched
+Oh, then we touched
 Then we sang
 About the loving things

-Ooh, all night
+Oh, all night
 All night
 Oh, every night
 So hold tight
 Hold tight
-Ooh baby, hold tight
+Oh baby, hold tight
 Oh, she said